Atanas Zafirov: Acting Chairman

 Following the poor results in the June 2024 Bulgarian parliamentary election, BSP chair Korneliya Ninova announced her intention to resign.
-In her announcement, Ninova indicated that an acting chairman would be chosen from the ranks of her deputies by the National Council until a new Chairperson was elected.
+In her announcement, Ninova indicated that an acting chairman would be chosen from the ranks of her deputies by the National Council until a new chairperson was elected.

-Zafirov was elected as acting chairman of the BSP on 15 June 2024, with the support of 103 votes.
+Zafirov was elected as acting chairman of the BSP on 15 June 2024, with the support of 103 votes within the National Council.
 Zafirov's election led to speculation about the possibility of BSP's support for a GERB-led government, as he had previously indicated openness to the idea.

 In media statements following his selection, Zafirov denied those rumours, stating that the BSP would not support a government including GERB or the DPS.
 Further, he criticised the actions of Korneliya Ninova, who he accused of attempting to sabotage the new leadership.
 Additionally, he promised major reforms within the party, including the restoration of previously expelled members, cooperation with leftist projects formed by dissident BSP members and a renewal of relations with President Rumen Radev.

 Zafirov delivered the opening remarks for the BSP Parliamentary Group in the 50th National Assembly, in which he emphasised the BSP's ability to negotiate with all other political forces.

 He also met with various internal party platforms in order to discuss the restoration of party unity.
 In these meetings, Zafirov promised to convene a National Council meeting in order to discuss the restoration of former BSP members.

 Another key element of Zafirov's leadership program was enabling the consolidation of the Bulgarian left, in this goal he cited the example of the French New Popular Front.
 On 27 July, after a few weeks of negotiations and one day prior to the traditional BSP rally on Buzludzha, it was announced that an agreement had been reached between the BSP and a number of other leftist formations to contest future elections together.
 Zafirov hailed the signing of this joint agreement as a major victory for Bulgarian leftists.

 During the parties traditional rally at Buzludzha, Zafirov delivered a speech emphasizing the need for internal unity and the consolidation of leftist voters.
 He further argued that reforms were needed within the party in order to achieve electoral success, and accused certain forces within the party of attempting to sabotage the new course.

 On 10 August, Zafirov announced that the parties National Council had ratified the idea of contesting new parliamentary elections as part of a broad left-wing coalition.
 Additionally, he criticised the statements of Ninova and her allies within the party for attempting to undermine such a coalition.
 In media statements following the confirmation of the formation of a broad left-wing coalition, Zafirov made clear that former chairwoman Ninova would not be nominated as a candidate.

 On 5 September, following negotiations about a joint-program, the composition and program of the coalition, the BSP - United Left was officially unveiled.